top of page

 Sequence

-You don't usually need to prepare for an ultrasound scan.
-If you do, we will inform our patients beforehand.
-For example, in order to be able to see the bladder clearly, it is helpful if it is a little full.
-You are therefore asked not to go to the toilet directly before the scan.
-If the gallbladder is being examined, it is necessary to come to an ultrasound scan of the abdomen on an empty stomach.
+You don't usually need to prepare for an ultrasound examination.
+However, if you do, we will inform you beforehand.
+For example, to ensure a clear view of the bladder, it's helpful if it's slightly full.
+Therefore, you will be asked not to go to the toilet immediately before the examination.
+If the gallbladder is being examined, you will need to arrive for an abdominal ultrasound on an empty stomach.

-Usually, you lie on your back on a couch for the examination.
-Depending on which region is to be examined, you sometimes have to assume special positions - for example, turning onto your side so that the spleen or kidneys can be examined properly.
-For an examination of the neck, a small pillow or roll is placed behind the neck to stretch the head slightly.
+For the examination, you usually lie on your back on an examination table.
+Depending on which region is being examined, you sometimes have to assume specific positions – for example, turning onto your side so that the spleen or kidneys can be examined properly.
+For an examination of the neck, a small pillow or rolled-up towel is placed behind the neck to slightly tilt the head back.

-We then first apply a gel to the transducer or the part of the body that is to be examined.
-The gel ensures that the ultrasound head has good contact with the skin.
-We then press the transducer onto the skin and move it back and forth.
-This is usually painless, but can sometimes be a little painful.
+We first apply a gel to the ultrasound probe or the area of the body to be examined.
+The gel ensures that the ultrasound probe makes good contact with the skin.
+Then we press the probe onto the skin and move it back and forth.
+This is usually painless, but may feel slightly uncomfortable in some cases.

 Our patients receive their ultrasound images and findings online via a secure cloud system.